 Jett is Valorant’s resident rusher.
 With the ability to quickly smoke off areas with her Cloudburst ability, dart into the fray with Tailwind, and leap up to a powerful new position with Updraft, none of the Valorant characters can match Jett for mobility.
 If you learn the right routes you can seamlessly traverse high positions with her hover ability, and if you need to deal damage then her ult – Blade Storm – is a round winner in the right hands.

-If you’re thinking about maining Jett when the full Valorant release date rolls around then understanding the most effective ways to use all of her abilities is key, not to mention learning their nuances – for example, very few people make use of Jett’s ability to curve her Cloudbursts around corners.
+If you’re thinking about maining Jett, understanding the most effective ways to use all of her abilities is key, not to mention learning their nuances – for example, very few people make use of Jett’s ability to curve her Cloudbursts around corners.

 Compared to Valorant’s Sage, there are far fewer cute tricks you can play with Jett’s abilities unless you really master that Cloudburst flick.
 However, there’s still plenty to learn when it comes to Jett, so keep reading for a rundown of her abilities and how to use all of them.

 We’ll start with Jett’s cheapest purchasable ability, Cloudburst.
 You can buy three of these per round and they cost 100 credits each, leaving you with plenty of spare credits to buy the best Valorant guns.
 These are only active for a few seconds so you can’t afford to miss them if you’re chaining these together, likewise you’ll need to be close to the area you’re pushing.

 These are effectively instant impact smoke bombs, which means they can pretty much only be used with line of sight.
 However, if you hold the left mouse button as you fire a Cloudburst you can actually steer it.
 This is extremely useful, but also extremely difficult.
 Because of that skill cap, we’ve not got any pro Cloudburst spots to show you, but we do have some examples of how they can help you control an area without exposing yourself.